-UNPAT (Underlying net profit after tax)
+Underlying net profit after tax

-UNPAT is a non-IFRS metric that is used by management to monitor the performance of the Group.
-In calculating UNPAT, the Insignia Financial Group reverses the impact on profit of certain, predominantly non-recurring, items to enable a better understanding of its underlying operational result.
-It is the UNPAT result which will be analysed in detail in this section of the Directors' Report.
+UNPAT is a non-International Financial Reporting Standards (IFRS) metric that is used by management to monitor the performance of the Group.
+In calculating UNPAT, the Insignia Financial Group reverses the impact on profit of certain, predominantly non-recurring items to enable a better understanding of its underlying operational result.
+It is the UNPAT result that will be analysed in detail in this section of the Directors' Report.